ChrisBrinchLarsen/TheMemoryHole/Engine/Architectures/CPU-Specification-Guide.md

 4
 [Then specify how many words are in each block]
 2
+[Now specify how many levels of cache you intend to have] 3
 [Then specify some name of a top level cache]
 L1
 [Then specify the size in bytes of this level of cache]